| HOME

 phrases, clichés, misplaced modifiers, shifts in agreement,

-everything under copyediting (see next
+everything under basic copyediting (see next

 category).